 In our region, November is the time to plant springtime bulbs.
 And that’s exactly what Biltmore’s Walled Garden crew did earlier this month, spending many hours on hands and knees tucking tulip bulbs into the ground for their long winter’s naps.
 They’ll need the rest – the tulips, we mean – because they have a show to put on.
 (Not that our hard-working crew doesn’t need the rest, of course!)

-When April arrives, our annual Festival of Flowers will be underway.
+When April arrives, our annual Biltmore Blooms event (formerly known as Festival of Flowers) will already be underway.
 The bulbs currently in the ground will transform themselves into bright green stems and showy petals in coordinated hues of pink and dark purple; and yellow, orange and light purple.

 Estate-wide, the horticulture team planted around 96,000 bulbs.
 They dug thousands of 6-inch deep holes and dropped between eight and six bulbs into each one to ensure three or four weeks of bloom time.